Dev-Aditya-More/Taskly/README.md

-# Taskly - A to do list app
+# Taskly - a to do list app

 A clean and minimal Jetpack Compose-based to-do list app that helps you stay focused and productive.